TheExpertApprentice/The-GRC-Campus/README.md

 ```

 ## $\textcolor{Apricot}{\textsf{What This Repository Offers}}$
+It offers a curated, public evidence file that proves and demonstrates my hands-on experience across the full GRC lifecycle (from strategy and policy down to the technical controls that make them real).
+It collects the actual artefacts I've produced, alongside the judgment behind each decision, so you can see exactly how I work and examine the work directly.

 > [!IMPORTANT]
 > **Disclaimer:** Artefacts marked $\textcolor{ForestGreen}{\textsf{production-tested}}$ were used in real engagements (anonymised and fictionalised so that no client data appears anywhere in this portfolio).
 Artefacts marked $\textcolor{yellow}{\textsf{demonstrative}}$ were built to portfolio standard to show methodology.
 The distinction stays visible because honest labelling is itself a GRC control.